-It truly is refreshing to see that the number of small businesses in the UK is steadily rising, with numbers almost reaching 4.5 million.
+It’s refreshing to see that the number of small businesses in the UK is steadily rising, reaching 5.9 million at the start of 2019.

-Over the past five years this number has grown – especially since the recession, where more people have been made redundant or have found themselves struggling professionally – a situation which has lead many to become self-employed.
+This number has been growing over recent years – especially since the Great Recession, where more people have been made redundant or have found themselves struggling professionally – a situation which has lead many to become self-employed.

 But even though setting up a business is an exciting new chapter in life, the first and most important step is to get the basics right.

-Getting it right from the get-go sets the tone for any business meaning that earnings can be a lot higher and success can become a constant.
+Getting it right from the get-go sets the tone for any business meaning that earnings can be a lot higher and lead to success.

-The fist place to start putting things into place is the financials.
-If a business’s numbers aren’t managed properly, it may have a number of issues.
+The first place to start putting things into place is the financials.
+If a business’s numbers aren’t managed properly, it may cause a number of issues.

-You don’t really need to be a maths wiz to successfully run a small business, all you need is a basic understanding of bookkeeping and finance.
+You don’t really need to be a maths wiz to successfully prepare and manage your accounts as a small business, all you need is a basic understanding of bookkeeping and finance.

 It takes time to get this right but if done correctly your business will be in a great position.

-There is always a choice, so bookkeeping can be done manually or using modern accounting software online.
+There is always a choice, so bookkeeping can be done manually or using cloud accounting software.

 Various tasks like dealing with invoices, recording expenses, monitoring outgoings and paying employees can be very time consuming.

-If you haven’t got the time to do it all yourself, just find someone, or a service, to do it for you.
+If you haven’t got the time to do it all yourself, you can hire someone to do it for you.